una-ui/una-ui/docs/content/3.components/pagination.md

 | `_pagination-list`      | Customizes the pagination list component.            |

 ::alert{type="info"}
-For the sub-components props, please refer to [Props](#props) section.
-Refer to the [radix-ui pagination](https://www.radix-vue.com/components/pagination.html#api-reference) for more information.
+For the sub-components' props, please refer to the [Props](#props) section.
+Refer to the [Radix-ui pagination](https://www.radix-vue.com/components/pagination.html#api-reference) for more information.
 ::

 :::CodeGroup